RossLab/Reproductive_Morph_Specialisation/01_Gene_Expression_Divergence/04_edgeR.md

 plotMDS(all_DGEList)
 ```
 \
-Plot and save the PCA plot.
+Plot the PCA plot to visualise sample relationship.
 ```
 ####################### PCA plots ###########################
 counts_for_pca<-cpm(all_DGEList,log=TRUE,prior.count=1)